stabix/stabix/doc/getting_started.rst

 The GUIs
 **********

-Run one of these GUIs to play with the toolbox.
+Run one of these Graphical User Interfaces (GUIs) to play with the toolbox.

 .. csv-table::
    :header: "|matlab| function", "Features", "YAML config. file"